sqrldev/SQRL-For-Dot-Net-Standard/README.md

 This package is a work in progress but is working for a simple login and out the SQRL protocal requires some exstra stuff to be done to be fully compleate but this will not take long.

 ## Warning
-It is the publishers beleafe that this code is secure and crypto correct but I am awaiting confermation on this.
+It is the publishers belief that this code is secure and crypto correct but I am awaiting confirmation on this.